About San Francisco

 In all, 28,188 building were destroyed over an area, the heart of the city, 4.7 square miles in size.
 While 225,000 people were left homeless, most of whom moved to the East Bay cities of Oakland and Berkeley, most never to return, some number between 500 and 3000 died as a result of this horrible tragedy.

-By 1910, Angel Island in the nearby San Francisco Bay had opened to immigrants.
+To show off the new city that had emerged, in 1909 it threw a three day party called the Portola Festival.
+By 1910, Angel Island, nearby in the San Francisco Bay had opened to immigrants.
 Like Ellis Island in New York, it processed the entry of many boat loads of people from many different parts of the world.
 Most of these new Americans ended up in San Francisco.

-At the base of its harbor lay the terminus that would receive all of this attention.
+At its harbor lay the terminus that would receive all of this attention.
 While ferry boats had been busy transporting people across the Bay from Oakland since 1850, it was the Ferry Building, completed in 1898, that made this process efficient.
 And luckily for San Francisco, along with the rest of its harbor, it survived the Great Quake and Fire.
-As its port received the goods from all over the world it would need to rebuild itself, the Ferry Building brought in the people that would do the work that was needed as well as those who would soon come in on Fisher’s “highway”.
+As its port received the goods from all over the world it would need to rebuild itself, the Ferry Building also brought in the people that would do the work that was needed as well as all those who would soon come in on Fisher’s “highway”.

 And most came on foot.
 While car ferries would not move automobiles and their passengers from one side of the Bay to the other until the 1920’s, the lion’s share of San Francisco water arrivals took advantage of the city’s ubiquitous trolley lines.
 Even after the railroad companies built ferries to carry automobiles, most still came without a vehicle.